Institute for Public Health Innovation (IPHI) Logo

 Rural Health Network Development Planning

-IPHI received the Health Resources and Services Administration (HRSA) Rural Health Network Development Planning grant to improve perinatal health in Virginia.
-IPHI will partner with the Virginia Department of Health (VDH) and the Cumberland Plateau Health District to improve health outcomes in the District.
+IPHI received a grant from the Health Resources and Services Administration (HRSA) to help improve health around childbirth in rural Virginia.
+IPHI partnered with the Virginia Department of Health (VDH) and the Cumberland Plateau Health District to improve health outcomes in that area.

-The Rural Health Network Development Planning grant was awarded by the Health Resources and Services Administration (HRSA) to work with local and state partners to improve perinatal health outcomes.
-This project will take place in the Cumberland Plateau Health District and will support IPHI in working with the Virginia Department of Health, Cumberland Plateau Health District, Ballad Health System, Carillion Tazewell Community Hospital, and the Cumberland Mountain Community Service Board.
+This project took place in the Cumberland Plateau Health District and supported IPHI in working with the Virginia Department of Health, Cumberland Plateau Health District, Ballad Health System, Carillion Tazewell Community Hospital, and the Cumberland Mountain Community Service Board.
+This Network focused on improving perinatal health outcomes within the four-county district of the Cumberland Plateau in Virginia, including:

 • Buchanan,